Principal component analysis for Gaussian process posteriors: Information geometry-based dimensionality reduction for exponential families

 \subsection{PCA for exponential families}

 Let $\cS$ be a set of exponential families.
 Since there are two types of subspaces on $\cS$: e-flat and m-flat subspaces, we can consider two PCAs for a dataset $\cP=\{p_1,p_2,\cdots,p_I\}\in \cS$.
 One is e-PCA, which estimates an e-flat affine subspace $\cM_e$.
 The other is m-PCA, which estimates an m-flat affine subspace $\cM_m$.
-Although we only explain e-PCA, the same argument holds for m-PCA.
+There are two main reasons to use this information geometric PCA instead of ordinary PCA: The one is that the projection point given by the ordinary PCA is not always well-defined (e.g., negative variance), while the e-PCA (m-PCA) gives a well-defined projection.
+The other is that Euclidean distance implicitly assumed in ordinary PCA is not appropriate distance for distributions, while KL divergence used in e-PCA (m-PCA) is more natural.
+In the following, although we only explain e-PCA, the same argument holds for m-PCA.